ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 The trend continues upward — peaking around $377K in November.
 That's about 80% of the May 2026 actual peak, which suggests the high months are still seasonal exceptions, not the new floor.

 One thing I want to be honest about: a tight confidence interval doesn't automatically mean the model is accurate.
-The notebook includes backtesting against a naive baseline using MAE, RMSE, and MAPE — because a forecast is only useful if you know how wrong it tends to be.
+The notebook includes backtesting against a naive baseline using MAE, RMSE, and MAPE, because a forecast is only useful if you know how wrong it tends to be.

 This should be read as a directional estimate.
 It doesn't know about upcoming campaigns, pricing changes, stock issues, or macroeconomic shifts.